Table of Contents

 Building a Balanced Plate

 Te kwotowania; plate methode quenquenquentes; i s a simple andd effective way too portion your food with out counting every gram of carbohydrate.
-Start wigh a nine- inch plate and fill it according to these consures:
+Start wigh a nine- inch plate andd fill it according to these according to these accords:

 | Plate Section | Food Category | Examples and Portions |